Vocal Fold Cyst - Types, Causes, Symptoms, Diagnosis, and Treatment

 • Sound Analysis: Computerized analysis of sound is done by the speech pathologist to check for any abnormalities in the sound produced by the vocal fold.

-• Computed Tomography (CT) Scan: It is done to check for the presence of any growth on the vocal folds.
+• Computed Tomography (CT) Scan: This is done to check for the presence of any growth on the vocal folds.

-What Is the Treatment for Vocal Fold Cyst?
+What Are the Indications for Vocal Fold Cyst?

 Treatment for vocal fold cysts is done by a multidisciplinary approach.
 The treatment options for vocal fold cyst without surgery and surgical treatment of vocal fold cyst are as follows: